EgoMoose/rbx-captcha/README.md

 ## Demo

 You can see an example use of this system in the demo folder / `develop.project.json`.
-However, the general jist is that the captcha client will fire an event when the server requests a captcha verification from the client.
+However, the general gist is that the captcha client will fire an event when the server requests a captcha verification from the client.
 The client will then have to send a response to the server where it will be verified.
 Both the client and the server will be provided w/ a response of `true / false` depending on if the player successfully inputted the correct captcha.